Skip to main content

 Unique Codes Any other unique identifying number, characteristic, or code

 For instance, when you undergo blood work to assess your testosterone levels, the resulting lab report contains your name, medical record number, the date of the test, and the clinical values themselves.
 This entire document is PHI.
-The communication between you and about your symptoms of fatigue or low libido is also PHI.
+The communication between you and your clinical team about your symptoms of fatigue or low libido is also PHI.

 HIPAA ensures this information is used only for your treatment, payment for that treatment, and related healthcare operations, unless you provide explicit, written authorization for another use.